Anemometer: Types, Uses and Working Principle

 Hot-Wire Anemometer

-A hot-wire anemometer uses an electrically heated wire, much like the filament in an old light bulb.
-As wind blows over the wire, it cools down, changing the wire’s electrical resistance.
-This change can be measured to calculate the wind speed.
-Hot-wire anemometers are particularly effective for measuring turbulent airflow and are commonly used in industrial applications, such as monitoring fluid flow in aircraft engines
+A hot-wire anemometer consists of an electrically heated wire, much like the filament in an old light bulb.
+As wind flows over the wire, it cools down, causing a change in the wire’s electrical resistance.
+This change is measured to calculate wind speed.
+Hot-wire anemometers are particularly effective for measuring turbulent airflow and are commonly used in industrial applications, such as monitoring fluid flow in aircraft engines.